 - Learn Regex: A Beginner’s Guide is a great resource for understanding how regex patterns are built and shows how to use a fantastic tool for creating them.

-- Demystifying Regex with Practical Examples contains some practical examples in detail so you can understand how they work rather than simply copying and pasting.
+- Demystifying Regex with Practical Examples contains some practical examples in detail so you can understand how they work rather than copying and pasting.

 - One last resource on regular expressions that can be helpful is MDN’s regular expression syntax cheatsheet.
 This cheatsheet does a great job explaining the syntax of regular expressions in more detail.